-Since May 2014, Fulfilling Lives Islington and Camden (FLIC) has supported people who have multiple and complex needs relating to drug and alcohol use, homelessness, offending and mental ill health, to build more positive and fulfilling futures.
+Since May 2014, Fulfilling Lives Islington and Camden (FLIC) has supported people experiencing multiple disadvantage relating to drug and alcohol use, homelessness, offending and mental ill health, to build more positive and fulfilling futures.

 In that time our clients have achieved some amazing things, and the service has succeeded in achieving a high level of sustained engagement with people often deemed ‘hard to engage’.